|Download Quant Power Book (800+ Pages)||Free Download Now|

 |A proper noun is used to indicate a specific thing or person or place.|

 So let us play.
-Suppose the letter is ‘F’.
+Suppose the letter is ‘D’.

 Now it’s your turn!
-The letter is ‘T’
+The letter is ‘S’

-Nouns which are used for things, animals, ideas etc. are taken to be common nouns.
+Nouns used for things, animals, ideas etc. are taken as common nouns.
 Common nouns do not begin with a capital letter unless they are being used to start a sentence.

 The names given to places and persons are proper nouns.
 Proper nouns always begin with a capital letter.